Adaptation of olfactory receptor abundances for efficient coding: Mathematical derivations

 \subsection{Deriving the expression for the mutual information}

-Given that we assume a Gaussian distribution for odorant concentrations and that we approximate receptor responses as linear with additive Gaussian noise, eq.~\eqref{eq:linearResponse} in the main text, it follows that the marginal distribution of receptor responses in natural olfactory scenes is also Gaussian.
+In the main text we assume a Gaussian distribution for odorant concentrations and approximate receptor responses as linear with additive Gaussian noise, eq.~\eqref{eq:linearResponse}.
+Thus it follows that the marginal distribution of receptor responses is also Gaussian.
 Taking averages of the responses, $\avg{r_a}$, and of products of responses, $\avg{r_a r_b}$, over both the noise distribution and the odorant distribution, and using eq.~\eqref{eq:linearResponse} from the main text, we get a normal distribution of responses:

-Here, as in eq.~\eqref{eq:envDist} in the main text, $\bvec c_0$ is the mean concentration vector, $\Gamma$ is the covariance matrix of concentrations, and we use the overlap matrix from eq.~\eqref{eq:overlapMatDef} in the main text, $Q = S \Gamma S^T$.
-Note that in the absence of noise, the response matrix is simply the overlap matrix $Q$ modulated by the number of OSNs of each type, $R_\text{noiseless} = \matK Q \matK$.
+where $S$ is the sensing matrix, $\matK$ is a diagonal matrix of OSN abundances, and $\Sigma$ is the covariance matrix of receptor noises, $\Sigma = \diag(\sigma_1^2, \dotsc, \sigma_M^2)$ (also see the main text).
+Here, as in eq.~\eqref{eq:envDist} in the main text, $\bvec c_0$ is the mean concentration vector, $\Gamma$ is the covariance matrix of odorant concentrations, and we use the overlap matrix from eq.~\eqref{eq:overlapMatDef} in the main text, $Q = S \Gamma S^T$.
+Note that in the absence of noise ($\Sigma = 0$), the response matrix is simply the overlap matrix $Q$ modulated by the number of OSNs of each type, $R_\text{noiseless} = \matK Q \matK$.

 The joint probability distribution over responses and concentrations, $P(\bvec r, \bvec c)$, is itself Gaussian.
 To calculate the corresponding covariance matrix, we need the covariances between responses, $\avg{r_a r_b} - \avg{r_a} \avg{r_b}$, which are just the elements of the response matrix $R$ from eq.~\eqref{eq:responseCov} above; and between concentrations, $\avg{c_i c_j} - \avg{c_i} \avg{c_j}$, which are the elements of the environment covariance matrix $\Gamma$, eq.~\eqref{eq:envDist} in the main text.
 In addition, we need the covariances between responses and concentrations, $\avg{r_a c_i} - \avg{r_a} \avg{c_i}$, which can be calculated using eq.~\eqref{eq:linearResponse} from the main text.
 We get: